arctic-datamap/arctic-datamap.github.io/_posts/2025-01-04-infrastructure.md

 ---
-title: Tips, Warnings, and Dangers
+title: Infrastructure
-author: Tao He
+author: Pedro Contreras
-date: 2022-06-30
+date: 2025-01-04
-category: Jekyll
+category: data
 layout: post
 ---

-This jekyll-theme supports tips, warnings, and dangers blocks and the style is referred from [the discord.js website][1].
+This page will hold the Infrastructure data portal

 You could have the following [markdown attributes (supported by kramdown)][2]: